The Private Wealth & Private Client Review: Luxembourg

 There are many reasons that explain Luxembourg's position in the wealth management industry and Luxembourg's attractiveness as a country of residence, but it is primarily the political and tax stability that is key to the emergence of the industry and that at the same time continues to safeguard the necessary conditions for its permanent successful development.

-Luxembourg's public debt is among the lowest in the world (22.10 per cent in 2019) and it is one of the few countries in Europe to meet the 3 per cent budget deficit criteria.
+Luxembourg's public debt is among the lowest in the world (23.23 per cent as of May 2021) and it is one of the few countries in Europe to meet the 3 per cent budget deficit criteria.

-The political stability and healthy public finances (Luxembourg is AAA-rated) contribute to a great extent to the social stability and the overall security in Luxembourg.
+The country's political stability and healthy public finances (Luxembourg AAA-rating) contribute to a great extent to the social stability and overall security of Luxembourg.
+Despite the covid-19 sanitary crisis, Luxembourg has succeeded in maintaining healthy public finances and its triple A rating, which was recently reconfirmed by the relevant agencies in 2021.

 The purpose of this chapter is not to give a complete view on taxation principles for private individuals in Luxembourg but merely to address the main characteristics and issues that are important in the context of wealth management.